sisiwei/2015-spring-cuny-web-scraping/problem-set-2.md

 Please remember the [Academy Honesty policy on problem sets](http://cdn.cs50.net/2014/fall/lectures/0/w/syllabus/syllabus.html#academic_honesty).
 If you are ever confused about what is okay and what isn't, ask me.

 ## Goal
-The goal of this problem set is to give you practice scraping a simple website.
+The goal of this problem set is to give you practice scraping websites similar to, but not identical to the one we scraped during class.

 ## Problems
 The New York State Division of Criminal Justice Services publishes a regularly updated database of sex offenders on [its website](http://www.criminaljustice.ny.gov/SomsSUBDirectory/search_index.jsp).
 Your assignment this week is to write a Python scraper that is able to get the latest list of sex offenders for New York county.